Posted on 27 Feb 23bySheri Pepper

-Kim Barragan serves as Vice President of Business Solutions for Nelson and Higher Growth Search.
+Kim Barraganserves as Vice President of Business Solutions for Nelson Connects and Higher Growth Search.
 Having joined the organization in 2012, Kim first held roles in Operations, and then moved to the Enterprise team in 2016 as Senior Director of Client Delivery.
-She was soon promoted to Vice President of Client Delivery overseeing Nelson’s large accounts and processes.
+She was soon promoted to Vice President of Client Delivery overseeing Nelson Connects' large accounts and processes.

-In June 2019 Kim was promoted to Vice President of Business Solutions and manages a team of six.
+In June 2019 Kim was promoted to Vice President of Business Solutions and manages a team of eight.
 Her business strategy, operational, and technology expertise impact processes and people across the organization.

 How did you find your first job?
 How did you find your last job?

 In my last years of college I started working in the hotel industry as a waitress in the Marriott … and eight years later I was general manager.
 After college, I went into the Marriott’s management training program and was restaurant manager, housekeeping manager, front desk manager, and then sales and meeting manager.
 During those years I did many 24-hour shifts and moved around Northern California a lot!